PHP runtimes for AWS Lambda

 Thanks to the Bref plugin, our serverless.yml

 is simpler.
 It also automatically adapts to the AWS region in use, and automatically points to the correct layer version.
-You will learn more about "layers" below in this page.
+You can learn more about "layers" in this page.

 If you want to reference AWS Lambda layers directly (instead of using the simpler runtime: php-81